jmcmillan1/smack_compression/README.md

 ## algorithms:
 Header files containing C compliant versions of the kernels.
-Before including these files 'T' must be an existing typedef for an integer type.
+Before including these files `T` must be an existing typedef for an integer type.

 ## include:
 Contains typedefs for the type names used in the algorithms.